bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 ..
 4) "onAfterCheckpoint":
     It is invoked after every checkpoint
 4) ``onTimer``:
     It is invoked every time when a set timer expires.
-Inside the method there is an access to a parameter that defines a delay between a real response time and an invocation of this handler
+Inside the method there is access to a parameter that defines a delay between a real response time and an invocation of this handler
 5) ``onIdle``:
     It is invoked every time when idle timeout expires but a new message hasn't appeared.
 It is a moment when there is nothing to process
 6) ``onBeforeStateSave``: